TrackerSB/Green2/CONVENTIONS.md

 ### FXML files used in wizards
 * There have to be two fxml files:
     1. `SomeClassWizard.fxml` which contains the actual content and data of the dialog such that it can be used in a wizard.
-    2. `SomeClassParent.fxml` which uses `fx:include` to include SomeClassWizard.fxml and adds controls like finish or cancel to control the dialog without using it with a wizard.
+    2. `SomeClassParent.fxml` which uses `fx:include` to include `SomeClassWizard.fxml` and adds controls like finish or cancel to control the dialog without using it with a wizard.
 * There have to be two controller:
-    1. `SomeClassController` extending WizardableController and providing all functions and properties needed by SomeClassWizard.fxml.
+    1. `SomeClassController` extending `WizardableController` and providing all functions and properties needed by `SomeClassWizard.fxml`.
 This controller also contains methods methods for requesting the actual results of the window.
-    2. Package private class `SomeClassControllerParent` extending SomeClassController and adding only the functions needed for the additional controls of SomeClassParent.fxml.
+    2. Package private class `SomeClassControllerParent` extending `SomeClassController` and adding only the functions needed for the additional controls of `SomeClassParent.fxml`.
-* There has to be only one view which references solely SomeClassController for requesting results and loads either SomeClassParent.fxml or SomeClassWizard.fxml.
+* There has to be only one view which references solely `SomeClassController` for requesting results and loads either `SomeClassParent.fxml` or `SomeClassWizard.fxml`.
-* It may be neccessary for SomeClassControllerParent to add a listener to some property of SomeClassController e.g. to add submit-on-enter functionality.
-This should be realized by defining a protected method called addListenerToSomeProperty(ChangeListener<...>).
+* It may be neccessary for `SomeClassControllerParent` to add a listener to some property of `SomeClassController` e.g. to add submit-on-enter functionality.
+This should be realized by defining a protected method called `addListenerToSomeProperty(ChangeListener<...>)`.
 This method should be called in the default constructor of the subclass.
 ### Controller
 * Only the most upper controller containing actual implementations for a specific windows should override `initializable(URL, ResourceBundle)`.
 * An actual controller should not have any subclasses unless it is related to a wizardable window.
 If so it should have exactly one subclass which has no subclasses itself.